Summoner Basic Guide

 While not as restrictive as Ifrit, you should still keep potential movement restrictions in mind for Garuda phase.

 Ruin IV is given as a proc from Energy Drain and lasts for one minute.
 This does more potency than Ruin III and is also an instant cast.
 When compared to Ruin III, Ruin IV is a gain in both single target and AoE scenarios.
-We also aim to only cast one of them between each demi-summon.
-Do not cast Ruin IV when a demi-summon is active.
+We also aim to only cast one of them between each demi-primal.
+Do not cast Ruin IV when a demi-primal is active.

 For example, during Garuda phase, you may find yourself about to cast Slipstream, but a mechanic is coming up that requires you to move away.
 You can use your one charge of Ruin IV to do this, then hardcast Slipstream for your next GCD.

-Phoenix Phase
+Bahamut and Phoenix Phase

 Phoenix will automatically cast Everlasting Flight, a passive AoE regen with healing potencies on par with various healer abilities.